GeorgDaniel/bloqCat/README.md

 ---

+This project is based on the [flask-template](https://github.com/buehlefs/flask-template) project.
 The template documentation can be found in `docs/templatedocumention.md`

 ---
 ## Development